huacnlee/rails-settings-cached/README.md

 ## Readonly field

-You may want use Setting field in these locations:
+You may also want use Setting in these locations:

 ```
 config/application.rb
 config/environments/*.rb
 ```

-If you wants do that do that, the settings fields must has `readonly: true`.
+If you want do that do that, the setting field must has `readonly: true`.

 For example: